The LJ Johnson sweepstakes have come to a conclusion.

 Looking at the stats, one thing that pops out is his lack of receptions; to date, he only has 11 in his career.
 This may work in high school, but today’s NFL requires the ability to catch passes from the backfield.
 He will more than likely have to adapt and start to get more targets from his quarterback.

-If he can continually score touchdowns with ease at the college level, the NFL Draft will be waiting for him.
+If he can continually score touchdowns with ease in College Station, the NFL Draft will be waiting for him.

-UPDATE (February 4, 2021): The No. 4 running back in the 2021 class is officially committed to Jimbo Fisher’s Texas A&M Aggies and signed his letter of intent on National Signing Day.
+The No. 5 running back in the 2021 class is officially committed to Jimbo Fisher’s Texas A&M Aggies and signed his letter of intent on National Signing Day.
 He announced the news on his Twitter account with the caption, “COMMITTED!
 GIG’EM! #blessed.”

 Johnson let the drama wait until NSD, and ultimately the Aggies came out on top.
-The nation’s No. 4 running back and the Lone Star State’s No. 2 running back boosted TAMU’s 2021 class to No. 7 in the nation, according to MaxPreps.
+The nation’s No. 5 running back and the Lone Star State’s No. 2 running back boosted TAMU’s 2021 class to No. 8 in the nation, which includes five-star defensive lineman Shemar Turner.

 As Burnt Orange Nation reported, Johnson is the highest-rated running back signee for Texas A&M since 2012.